tail head cat sleep

 BUGS

-Mouse events under xterm will not in fact be ignored during cooked mode, if they have been enabled by mousemask.
-Instead, the xterm mouse report sequence will appear in the string read.
+Mouse events from xterm are not ignored in cooked mode if they have been enabled by mousemask.
+Instead, the xterm mouse report sequence appears in the string read.

-Mouse events under xterm will not be detected correctly in a window with its keypad bit off, since they are interpreted as a variety of function key.
-Your terminfo description should have kmous set to ``\E[M'' (the beginning of the response from xterm for mouse clicks).
-Other values for kmous are permitted, but under the same assumption, i.e., it is the beginning of the response.
+Mouse event reports from xterm are not detected correctly in a window with keypad application mode disabled, since they are interpreted as a variety of function key.
+Set the terminal's term info capability kmous to \E[M (the beginning of the response from xterm for mouse clicks).
+Other values of kmous are permitted under the same assumption, that is, the report begins with that sequence.

-Because there are no standard terminal responses that would serve to identify terminals which support the xterm mouse protocol, ncurses assumes that if kmous is defined in the terminal description, or if the terminal description's primary name or aliases contain the string ``xterm'', then the terminal may send mouse events.
-The kmous capability is checked first, allowing the use of newer xterm mouse protocols such as xterm's private mode 1006.
+Because there are no standard response sequences that serve to identify terminals supporting the xterm mouse protocol, ncurses assumes that if kmous is defined in the terminal description, or if the terminal type's primary name or aliases contain the string xterm, then the terminal may send mouse events.
+The kmous capability is checked first, allowing use of newer xterm mouse protocols, such as its private mode 1006.

 SEE ALSO